quicwg/base-drafts/draft-ietf-quic-qpack.md

 it can choose to use a lower dynamic table capacity (see
 {{set-dynamic-capacity}}).

-### Initial Dynamic Table Capacity

-The initial dynamic table capacity is determined by the corresponding setting when HTTP requests or responses are first permitted to be sent.
-For clients using 0-RTT data in HTTP/3, the initial table capacity is the remembered value of the setting, even if the server later specifies a larger maximum dynamic table capacity in its SETTINGS frame.
-For HTTP/3 servers and HTTP/3 clients when 0-RTT is not attempted or is rejected, the initial table capacity is the value of the setting in the peer's SETTINGS frame.
+For clients using 0-RTT data in HTTP/3, the maximum table capacity is the remembered value of the setting.
+If the remembered value is not present or is 0, the server MAY set it to a non-zero value in its SETTINGS frame.
+If the remembered value is non-zero, the server MUST send this value in its SETTINGS frame.
+If it specifies any other value, or omits SETTINGS_QPACK_MAX_TABLE_CAPACITY from SETTINGS, the encoder must treat this as a connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.

+For HTTP/3 servers and HTTP/3 clients when 0-RTT is not attempted or is rejected, the maximum table capacity is 0 until the encoder processes a SETTINGS frame with a non-zero value of SETTINGS_QPACK_MAX_TABLE_CAPACITY.

+When the maximum table capacity is 0, the encoder MUST NOT insert entries into the dynamic table, and MUST NOT send any instructions on the encoder stream.

 ### Absolute Indexing {#indexing}